JohnTerragnoli/ECE382_Lab07/README.md

 #Basic Functionality

+1. This was not difficult, entirely, as Dr. Coulston provided the [original code](http://ecse.bd.psu.edu/cmpen352/lecture/code/lec36.c) to make one of the LEDs react to a sensor.
+The first time I created this funcitonality, I ran this code, hooked up the sensors to the 3.3v, ground, and the output to the P1.4 pin, and the light worked.
+All I had to do after this was duplicate the code and change the ends of the variables so they matched pins P1.3, P1.4, and P1.5.
+I did this and it worked.
+2. However, I noticed that the lights would sometime flicker and stay on, even when there was nothing around them.
+When I was reaching under to check out the wiring underneath the car, I saw one of the LED's go off.
+This made me think that IR rays might be making their way into the back of the sensors from the other sensors.
+To test this theory, I put black electrical tape covering the sides and backs of all the sensors.
+The flickering and lighting up for no reason stopped immediately.
+This made me realy happy and allowed me to get Required Funtionality.

 Basic Functionality was achieved on 7 Dec 2014, a day which will not live in infamy.

 The video is posted on youTube [here](https://www.youtube.com/watch?v=Bm2mYJ4hcjk&feature=youtu.be)